Categories

 2. The Zone of Interest (2023)

 It is perhaps too soon to say what the long-term legacy of The Zone of Interest will be.
-I suspect it will come to be viewed as a major work by the cinephile intelligentsia.
+But I suspect it will come to be viewed as a major work by the cinephile intelligentsia.
 The soft gaze on the quaint and comfy lives of the family of a Nazi officer is deeply provocative and troubling, and a genuine achievement of pushing the boundaries of mainstream form to tell a story.
-Truly a miracle of a Best Picture nominee, button-pushing in the way the Oscars rarely are, even if it’s not my favorite, per se.
+Truly a miracle of a Best Picture nominee, button-pushing in the way Oscar contenders rarely are, even if it’s not my favorite, per se.

 1. Under the Skin (2013)